-Based on the latest industry intelligence, there is strong evidence that in 2013 we will see a significant increase in the sale of travel companies, whether they be OTAs, retail operators, tour operators, management companies or consolidators.
-This expected increase is due to a number of factors, including (i) growth of the economy overall, (ii) significant capital waiting to be invested, (iii) the ever-increasing cost and complexity of doing business in this industry and (iv) increased competition (the latter two are factors fostering consolidation).
-Consequently, if you are the owner of a travel company who wants to keep all of your options open, take action now to place yourself in the best position to close a deal if and when an opportunity presents itself.
+Based on the latest industry intelligence gathered at Air Cargo 2013, there is strong evidence that we will see a significant increase in the sale of logistics companies in 2013.
+This expected increase is due to a number of factors, including (i) growth of the economy overall, (ii) capital waiting to be invested, (iii) customers seeking a one-stop transportation vendor, and (iv) the ever-increasing cost and complexity of doing business in this industry (the latter two are factors fostering consolidation).
+Consequently, if you are the owner of a logistics company who wants to keep all of your options open, take action now to place yourself in the best position to close a deal if and when an opportunity presents itself.